COLLEGE OF CONTINUING STUDIES

 For specific EXD Program curriculum requirements, please refer to the College of Arts and Sciences New College section in this catalog.

-Academic Outreach delivers undergraduate and graduate courses via online video streaming to students who cannot attend classes on campus.
-Lectures are recorded as they occur and streamed via the internet the same day.
-Students who do not have high speed internet access are given the option to receive DVD recordings of the lectures.
+Academic Outreach delivers undergraduate and graduate courses via DVD to students who cannot attend classes on campus.
+Courses are videoed as they occur, and DVDs are mailed to students the same week.
 Students complete the same course requirements as on-campus students and take proctored exams at convenient sites.
-Video courses are offered in Engineering and Human Environmental Sciences.
+Students choosing this program may enroll in engineering and human environmental sciences courses.

 The Intercampus Interactive Telecommunication System (IITS) is a network of conference rooms connected to a statewide videoconferencing network.
 Approximately 30 sites throughout Alabama are equipped with cameras, monitors, and other devices that allow teachers and students to interact as if they were in the same room.
 Presenters use traditional visuals, such as PowerPoint presentations, overheads, and videotape/DVD as well as digital options unique to IITS.